 Throughout most of its history, the area around Brick Lane has been one of the most deprived parts of London.
 But migrant groups over the years have bestowed a unique cultural fingerprint on the area, which makes it what it is today.

-If you’re planning to have dinner, there are plenty of curry houses on the street.
+If you’re planning to have dinner, Brick Lane is famous for its curry houses.
 The best approach is to pick one you think has the energy you’re looking for and go for it.

 There are plenty of other great things to do around Brick Lane and Shoreditch in the evening.
 Here are a few suggestions:

-- Shoreditch Street Art—Our self-guided walk covers the best of the area’s street art, and you’ll get a good feel for the overall area.
+• Shoreditch Street Art — Our self-guided walk showcases the best of the area’s street art, giving you a good sense of the overall neighbourhood.

 SHOREDITCH BY BUS // Sky Garden to Brick Lane is one journey you may want to take by bus.
 The best way is to check the journey on Google Maps, which will give you all the bus options.
 Otherwise, take the Tube on the District Line from Monument to Aldgate East.